AI Dungeon Welcome Screen

 It felt very much like using a fiction prompt generator, where you keep pressing “refresh” until you find a prompt that sparks something–except in this case, the prompts were useful at the paragraph level, not just the story level, and were more-or-less informed by the earlier part of the story.

-As a result, I wrote this 600-word story in about half the time it would usually take me, with much less frustration.
+As a result, I wrote a 600-word draft in about half the time it would usually take me, with much less frustration.

 • I knew the story I wanted to tell.